Classification of real hyperplane singularities by real log canonical thresholds: Real log canonical thresholds of hyperplane arrangements

 If $f$ defines a hyperplane arrangement, this statement can even be interpreted without any further knowledge of the definition of $\rlct_x(f)$.
 Namely, for $x \in \A^d_\R$, let $f_x \in \R[x_1,\ldots,x_d]$ be the product of all irreducible factors of $f$ that vanish at $x$.
 In other words, $f_x$ defines the arrangement of all (not necessarily reduced) hyperplanes that appear in the hyperplane arrangement defined by $f$ and pass through $x$.
 In particular, $f_x$ defines a central hyperplane arrangement.
 In this case, \cite[Lemma 7.2]{tubes} reduces to

 Furthermore, this minimum can be rewritten as a minimum over just finitely many points $x_1,\ldots,x_r$ by only considering $f_x$ that define hyperplane arrangements maximal with respect to set theoretic inclusion among all the hyperplane arrangements defined by the $f_x$ and, for each of these maximal hyperplane arrangements, considering a fixed point $x_i$ that lies on all of its irreducible components.
-This shows that the restriction of Section~\ref{section:main} to central hyperplane arrangements means no loss of generality.
-Our first example deals with line arrangements in $\R^2$ which resembles the case of two-parameter models in statistics. \end{remark}
+This shows that the restriction to central hyperplane arrangements means no loss of generality. \end{remark}